howtographql/howtographql/content/backend/graphql-node-typescript/8-authentication.md

 To do this, you need to also define the relation by annotating the `postedBy` field with [the `@relation` attribute](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/relations#the-relation-attribute).
 This is required for every relation field in your Prisma schema, and all you're doing is defining what the foreign key of the related table will be.
-So in this case, we're adding an extra field to store the `id` of the `User` who posts a `Link`, and then telling Prisma that `postedById` will be equal to the `id` field in the `User` table.
+So in this case, we're adding an extra field to store the `id` of the `User` who posts a `Link`, and then telling Prisma that `postedById` will be equal to the `id` field in the `User` table (if you are familiar with SQL, this kind of relation is being represented as one-to-many).

 If this is quite new to you, don't worry!
 We're going to be adding a few of these relational fields and you'll get the hang of it as you go!
-For a deeper dive on relations with
-Prisma, check out these [docs](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/relations).
+For a deeper dive on relations with Prisma, check out these [docs](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/relations).

 ### Updating Prisma Client